I'm an Attorney

 Using supported decision-making

-Capacity Assessment Guidelines (p.12)
+Capacity Assessment Guidelines (see p.12)

 (Queensland Government)